Dominic Grieve: Member of Parliament

 He was elected to the House of Commons for the Buckinghamshire seat of Beaconsfield at the 1997 general election following the resignation of Tim Smith in the cash-for-questions affair.
 Grieve was elected with a majority of 13,987 votes and remained the MP there until his defeat in the 2019 general election.

 He made his maiden speech on 21 May 1997.

 He was a member of both the Environmental Audit and the Statutory Instruments select committees from 1997 to 1999.
 In 1999, he was promoted to the frontbench by William Hague as a spokesman on Scottish affairs, moving to speak on home affairs as the spokesman on criminal justice following the election of Iain Duncan Smith as the new leader of the Conservative Party in 2001, and was then promoted to be shadow Attorney General by Michael Howard in 2003.
 Grieve also had responsibility for community cohesion on behalf of the Conservative Party.
 He voted for the Iraq War in 2003.

 He was retained as Shadow Attorney General by the new Conservative Leader David Cameron, and was appointed Shadow Home Secretary on 12 June 2008, following the resignation of David Davis.

 In early 2006, Grieve was instrumental in the defeat of the Labour government on its proposal that the Home Secretary should have power to detain suspected terrorists for periods up to 90 days without charge.

 In the last Conservative Shadow Cabinet reshuffle before the general election of 2010, carried out on 19 January 2009, Grieve was moved to become Shadow Justice Secretary, opposite Jack Straw.
 According to the BBC, Grieve was said to be "very happy with the move" which would suit his talents better.

 On 28 May 2010, he was appointed to the Privy Council as part of the 2010 Dissolution of Parliament Honours List.

-After the 2010 general election, Grieve was appointed as Attorney General.
+Following the 2010 general election, Grieve was appointed as Attorney General.
 He was one of four members of the cabinet who abstained in the May 2013 same-sex marriage vote.
 He said that he believed that the Bill had been "badly conceived".

 On 22 November 2013, Grieve was reported as stating politicians need to "wake up" to the issue of corruption in some minority communities and that "corruption in parts of the Pakistani community is 'endemic'".
 Two days later he apologised and said he had not meant to suggest there was a "particular problem in the Pakistani community".